If you want to start a side business, the good news is that there are no legalities stopping you from doing so.

 Talk with your employer

 Whilst your employment contract may have disclosures, that doesn’t mean that you shouldn’t talk to your current employer and be as transparent as possible.

 If your new business offers no direct competition to your current company, they may come to see you as either a collaborative partner, consumer or potential client.
-Any new business needs a valuable network, and your current place of employment could be the best place to start.
+Any new small business needs a valuable network, and your current place of employment could be the best place to start.